davide-bacchini/thesis-ai-manufacturing-chemistry/README.md

 # Mapping AI Capability Building from Public Company Data

 Large industrial companies rarely disclose in detail what they are building with AI.
-Annual reports describe strategy, but they often stay high level.
-Job postings are more concrete: they show which teams companies are hiring for, which skills they need, and where new capabilities may be forming.
+Annual reports describe strategy, but they often stay high level, while internal projects are usually not visible from the outside.

-This project turns those public signals into structured company intelligence.
+I developed a RAG chatbot that helps R&D managers, strategy teams, and analysts ask questions about what AI capabilities industrial companies appear to be developing, which business areas they relate to, and whether those signals are supported by public evidence.

+The chatbot is built on evaluated company reports.
+To create them, I built a pipeline that starts from job postings available for each company, classifies them by technical relevance and business area, extracts the capabilities each company appears to be building, and then searches public sources such as annual reports, investor material, company pages, press releases, and interviews to support or contextualize those findings.

-I built a pipeline that analyzes 91,544 job postings from 16 global manufacturing and chemistry groups, combines them with annual reports and public sources, and produces company reports that can be searched and compared.
+The analysis covers 91,544 job postings from 16 global manufacturing and chemistry groups.

 BSc Thesis, Bocconi University, 2026. [📄 Full thesis (PDF)](./thesis.pdf)